gtmaskall/Springboard_FDS_example_capstone/data_wrangling_notes.md

 what we'd want to present to a stakeholder who wished to read a higher level overview of what has been done to the data so far!
 We'll create that report [here](data_wrangling_report.md).

+In my opinion, both of these files are important to have in your project repository.
+The latter one is very useful as a readable overview of the data wrangling steps you have performed whereas the detailed R markdown serves as a way to completely capture the detail.